+- An administration console

-- Web browser interface - An external SNMP-based network management application
+- Web browser interface

+- An external SNMP-based network management application

-The administration Web browser interfaces are embedded in the Industrial Managed Switch software and are available for immediate use.
+The administration console and Web browser interfaces are embedded in the Industrial Managed Switch software and are available for immediate use.
 Each of these management methods has their own advantages.
 Table 3-1 compares the three management methods.

-Method Advantages Disadvantages Web Browser • Ideal for configuring the switch remotely Security can be compromised (hackers need Compatible with all popular browsers to only know the IP address and subnet mask) Can be accessed from any location May encounter lag times on poor connections Most visually appealing SNMP Agent Communicates with switch functions at Requires SNMP manager software the MIB level Least visually appealing of all three methods Based on open standards Some settings require calculations Security can be compromised (hackers need to only know the community name)
+Method Advantages Disadvantages No IP address or subnet needed Must be near the switch or use dial-up Text-based connection Users can now utilize software such as Not convenient for remote users Compale Tera Term, PuTTY, and SecureCRT.
+Modem connection may prove to be unreliable Console These programs offer robust support for or slow Telnet, as well as for SSH and serial port connections Secure Ideal for configuring the switch remotely Security can be compromised (hackers need Wah Duawaan Compatible with all popular browsers to only know the IP address and subnet mask) Web Browser Can be accessed from any location May encounter lag times on poor connections Most visually appealing Communicates with switch functions at Requires SNMP manager software the MIB level Least visually appealing of all three methods SNMP Agent Based on open standards Some settings require calculations Security can be compromised (hackers need to only know the community name)